Through a Glass Darkly

 Yet every one of these events took place.

-The need for humility and caution when it comes to predicting the future is personal.
-I started to take an interest in the ‘Age of Limits’ around the year 2010.
+The need for humility and caution when it comes to predicting the future is personal (see the post My Journey).
+I started to take an interest in ‘Age of Limits’ issues around the year 2010.
 This was the time when the ‘Peak Oil’ meme had a high profile.
 The situation appeared to be obvious.

 The supply of oil in the earth’s crust is finite.